OWASP/samm/Supporting Resources/v2.0/summit-201706-woburn/20170613-core-model-changes.md

   * SAMM should explicitly specify that in order to do secure design, there has to be a design phase to start with.
   * in agile development, central security people perform more of the validation or pre-selection tasks.
     * how to handle dev teams incorrectly combining blocks selected by security?
-    * some organisations have architectural teams who must review each functional feature
+    * some organizations have architectural teams who must review each functional feature

 ---